Ashishgithub7/SimpleCRUD/README.md

 ## Project Overview
 **SimpleCRUD** is a .NET MVC project demonstrating CRUD operations (Create, Read, Update, Delete) using the **Kachuwa Framework**.
 It shows how to structure a small MVC app with models, views, and controllers in 4 layer architechture(Common, Data, Business and Presentation) while leveraging Kachuwa features.
 This project serves as a simple, functional example of a web application built with .NET MVC.
+This project utilizes IDatabaseFactory interface and services inside the framework for simplifying database queries.

 ---